somerandomsequence/csci-4830-7000-gsa/assignments/setup.md

 git push
 ```

-To submit them upstream to the git server so that I can see and grade them.
+To submit them upstream to the git server (i.e., push your changes up to the online copy of your repository) so that I can see and grade them.

 ## Other Tools